JJM912/Myproject/README.md

 ## Lesson Purpose

+### What does this lesson teach?

 This lesson teaches **vocabulary and reading comprehension** through the topic **“The Winds of Change.”** Students read a passage about photographs that contributed to major social changes, including the image of the burning Cuyahoga River and its impact on environmental awareness.

+Through the lesson, students learn key vocabulary from the passage, identify main ideas and supporting details, notice important grammar or sentence structures, and use reading strategies to explore the text sentence by sentence.

+### Why is this lesson meaningful?

 The lesson is meaningful because it allows students to actively investigate the passage while still ensuring that important vocabulary, main ideas, details, and grammar points are shared fairly across the class.
 Students are not only asked to understand the passage but also to mark important sentences, explain their reasoning, compare ideas with others, and participate in a shared class interpretation.

+This structure helps balance student-centered exploration with equitable knowledge delivery, which is especially important in a high school reading class where students’ English proficiency levels may vary.

 ---

 ## App Purpose

+### Why did you build this app?

 I built this app to support a high school English reading class where reading takes up a large portion of instruction and assessment.
 In a college entrance exam-oriented context, students need to understand reading passages accurately, but the classroom should not rely only on one-way teacher explanation.
 At the same time, it is important that differences in students’ English proficiency do not prevent them from accessing key content.

+The app was designed to support a classroom model in which students first learn key vocabulary, explore the reading passage individually, open and discuss class-wide highlights in groups, and finally share refined interpretations with teacher feedback.

+### What learning need does it address?

 The app addresses the need for: